Why Aaron Rodgers vs. Legion of Boom is the NFL's ultimate Week 1 chess match

 There are certain routes the Packers should be using to attack the Seahawks secondary.
 According to PFF, the Seahawks allowed a 105.4 passer rating against slants, a 112.4 passer rating against comebacks, a 110.7 passer rating on crossing routes, and a 100.2 passer rating on out routes.
 Meanwhile, the Seahawks allowed a 75.0 passer rating on in routes, a 52.6 passer rating on corner routes, a 79.7 passer rating on post routes, and a 66.1 passer rating on go routes.
 Translation: Don't run straight downfield for a deep pass against the Seahawks.

 Unfortunately, that's asking the Packers to do something they've shied away from.
-Last year (including the playoffs), only seven percent of the Rodgers' passing attempts were slants, three percent were comebacks, and nine percent were crossing routes.
+Last year (including the playoffs), only seven percent of the Rodgers' passing attempts were slants, three percent were comebacks, and nine percent were crossing routes, per PFF.
 The go route was the Packers' second favorite route, as Rodgers threw to go-routes 12 percent of the time.
 It's worth noting that most of those percentages fall right in line with the league's averages.
 It's not like the Packers are the only team throwing go-routes somewhere around 12 percent of the time.

 But the Seahawks aren't a normal defense.
 So, they should decrease their dependency on that route for Week 1.
 Remember, the Seahawks allowed a 66.1 passer rating on go routes.
 With a healthy Sherman and Thomas, they can patrol the deep passing lanes at an elite level.

-The Packers gameplan can't be composed of isolation routes that requires Rodgers to wait for his receivers to win against the Seahawks secondary.
+The Packers gameplan can't be composed of isolation routes that require Rodgers to wait for his receivers to win against the Seahawks secondary.
 That won't happen, because the Seahawks secondary is better than Rodgers' receivers.
 And the Seahawks have a vaunted pass rush that'll get after Rodgers if he's forced to hang onto the ball.
 Instead, the Packers should be using shorter timing routes within 10 yards of the line of scrimmage.
 Again, the Packers love using isolation routes.
 It's a problem our Pete Prisco wrote about frequently last year.
 They need to evolve.

 Bennett will help.
 He thrives in the short middle and doesn't need to gain separation to be considered open.